jimmy181211/jimmy181211/README.md

 **UC San Diego student | Exploring embodied AI, cognitive science, HCI, and energy systems**

-I am exploring intelligent systems, human behavior, physical environments, and real-world problems.
-I use software as a tool to turn these questions into practical projects and prototypes.
+I am interested in how intelligent systems interact with people and the physical world.
+Through coursework, research, and product development, I use software to turn these questions into practical projects and prototypes.

 ## What I'm Currently Working on